 Can you freeze cranberries?

-Yes, cranberries can be frozen for up to a year.
-Wash and dry them before placing them in airtight containers or freezer bags for later use.
+Yes, you can freeze cranberries up to a year.
+Wash and dry them first, then put in airtight bags or containers.

 Are dried cranberries as healthy as fresh?